MaxHastings/Kolo/GenerateTrainingDataGuide.md

 - files: List of files that you want to use for the LLM context.
 - question_prompt: Which question prompt template to use (e.g., NoFileName or WithFileName).
 - generate_question_list: Which question generation seed list(s) to use.
-- question_instruction_list: Which instruction list to apply when generating questions.
+- question_instruction_list: Which instruction list to apply when generating a question.
 - file_header: Which file header template to use.
 - answer_prompt: Which answer prompt template to use.
-- answer_instruction_list: Which answer instruction list to apply when generating answers.
+- answer_instruction_list: Which answer instruction list to apply when generating an answer.

 Example configuration for three groups: